akirak/emacs-dumb-japanese/README.md

 insert Japanese text into the current buffer.
 If you enter *romaji*, i.e.
 Japanese text represented in alphabets, after the prompt, then the result is entered into the buffer.
-However, I suggest that you should use `katawa-ivy` command for this purpose, which is an Ivy equivalent supporting dynamic candidates.
+However, I suggest that you should use `katawa-ivy` command for this purpose, which dynamically updates candidates as you supply input.

 ### Ivy